 A common practice is the use of algorithms that “sniff out” anomalies and hold those transactions in queue for further review.
 Those techniques can look for patterns and deviations from established norms.
 Examples can be as simple as holding claims that have high dollar values for additional review to looking at individual’s track-record, and when claim volume reaches a defined “suspicious” threshold, the claim is audited.

 Generally speaking, the less rigor you put into the claim validation and audit processes, the more risk you introduce to the program financials.
 On the flip side, less rigor usually means less time between claim and payment and lower costs to implement.
 There isn’t a right or wrong answer.
 But you should not ignore this important element of a claim program.
-Some type of strategy should be considered.

-Here are some practical considerations for auditing in order from lower financial risk (higher cost to implement) to Higher Financial Risk (lower cost to implement).
+Here are some practical considerations for auditing in order from lower financial risk (higher cost to implement) to higher financial risk (lower cost to implement).

 - Compare all user submitted claim data to back-up documentation